NLnetLabs/rpki-doc/source/krill/architecture.rst

 Backing up Krill is as simple as backing up its data directory.
 There is no need to stop Krill during the backup.
 To restore put back your data directory and make sure that you refer to it in the configuration file that you use for your Krill instance.
-As described above, if Krill finds that the backup contain an incomplete transaction, it will just fall back to the state prior to it.
+As described above, if Krill finds that the backup contains an incomplete transaction, it will fall back to the state prior to it.

 ..
 Warning:: You may want to **encrypt** your backup, because the
              ``data_dir/ssl`` directory contains your private keys in clear